 Credit photo: Shutterstock

-The layered fringe haircut men usually tend to stay away from is actually very popular among Asian guys.
+The layered fringe haircut men is very popular among Asian guys.
 Some hairstylists even call them “Asian bangs hairstyles”, as they have made a whole new trend out of fringe cuts.
-If you have thin hair, go for layers and bangs: they will add a lot of lift and movement.

 French Crop with Straight Bang